Saltcoats TourismSaltcoats Historical Museum

 Prairie Thunder Ranch

 We are the home of Saskatchewan’s first Gypsy Vanner Horses.
 The Gypsy people of the United Kingdom created and still breed these horses to pull there Caravans.
-We had this rare breed of hose imported from England/Ireland right here to our Ranch located only 8 miles from our home town Saltcoats, Saskatchewan.
-These horses are sought after all over the world for there incredible docile temperament and amazing beauty.
+We had this rare breed of horse imported from England/Ireland right here to our Ranch located only 8 miles from our home town Saltcoats, Saskatchewan.
+These horses are sought after all over the world for their incredible docile temperament and amazing beauty.
 Come and stay at our (Bed & Bale accommodations) here at Prairie Thunder Ranch and experience the magic of these horses!
 See our website or call 1-306-744-2936 or 1-306-744-7660.

 Regional Tourism Links

 ...more Tourism links